Improving cancer treatment, assessment and support for older people

 ensure clinical and non-clinical staff are supported with the training and access to resources required to conduct appropriate assessment and follow up care of all patients.
 In order to do this, it is vital systems allow sufficient clinic time to undertake this work in day-to-day practice.

-The Age Old Excuse campaign stresses that treatment recommendations should take into consideration biological age (i.e. health and fitness) as opposed to chronological age.
+The Age Old Excuse campaign stressed that treatment recommendations should take into consideration biological age (i.e. health and fitness) as opposed to chronological age.
 We recognise that over-treatment is just as undesirable as under-treatment.

 For more information on patient age and oncology, download the Department of Health’s The Impact of Patient Age on Clinical Decision Making in Oncology report.